-But other factors, including how you manage your credit and what and how you drive, are easier to change.
-So, comparison shop, exploit discounts and consider bundling policies to find the cheapest car insurance companies.
+Other factors, including how you manage your credit and what and how you drive, are easier to change.
+So, comparison shop, use discounts and consider bundling policies to find the cheapest car insurance companies.

 Boost your deductible

-However, raising your deductible is only a good move if you have cash stashed away to pay the higher deductible in case of a crash or other calamity.
-Also keep in mind that factors such as your age and driving record will affect how much raising your deductible will actually save you.
+Raising your deductible is a good move if you have cash stashed away to pay a higher deductible in case of a crash.
+Factors such as your age and driving record will also affect how much raising your deductible will actually save you.